dev-protocol/docs.devprotocol.xyz/content/en/pages/3000-developers/modules/lockup.md

 ## Summary

-The Staking is in Dev Protocol as a new supporting system that secures the sustainability of creator activity.
+The Staking is in Dev Protocol new supporting system that secures the sustainability of creator activity.

 The Lockup contract contains code to handle staking to support projects and earn rewards.